Skip to main content

 6. Some states offer custodial care programs for older adults.

-Programs like adult day care, chore assistance, and homemaker services are offered by some state Medicaid programs.
+Programs like adult day health care, chore assistance, and homemaker services are offered by some state Medicaid programs.
 Vouchers may also be available for low-income households who qualify.

 If you need help locating these programs, we recommend trying BenefitsCheckUp®, a free, online screening tool from NCOA.
 This tool screens for thousands of money-saving programs, including local respite care, adult day care, and state Medicaid programs.
 We also recommend contacting your local State Health Insurance Assistance Program (SHIP) for free, federally funded Medicare counseling.